Chair of the Department of Physical Therapy

 The University of Texas Health Science Center San Antonio, in partnership with the national search firm Scott Healy & Associates, is pleased to announce a search for the Chair of the Department of Physical Therapy.
-Reporting to the Dean of the School of Health Professions, the Chair will have a full-time, twelve-month, tenure or tenure-track faculty appointment, depending on education, experience and related qualifications.
-With responsibility for implementing a robust strategic plan focused on establishing a world-class department, the Chair’s primary and central goal is to lead activities across all four components of the academic mission: educational excellence, research and scholarship, faculty practice and service.
-Supported by a well-qualified faculty and administrative staff, the Chair will oversee all administrative, operational, research, and patient care functions of the department.
+Reporting to the Dean of the School of Health Professions, the Chair will have a full-time, twelve-month, tenured, or tenure-track faculty appointment, depending on education, experience and related qualifications.
+With responsibility for leading an already outstanding Department of Physical Therapy, the Chair’s primary and central goal is to further develop activities across all four components of the academic mission: educational excellence, research and scholarship, faculty practice and service.
+Supported by a well-qualified faculty, and administrative staff, the Chair will oversee all administrative, operational, research, and patient care functions of a world-class department.

 We seek an innovative leader with strong program management skills able to mentor and lead a team of dedicated faculty members in a distinctive and widely respected doctoral program that produces not only skilled practitioners, but also change agents in the field.
 Responsibilities include:

 Strategic Planning and Relationship Building

 - Work collaboratively across UT Health San Antonio in further refining and implementing an innovative and robust strategic plan for advancement of the department.
 This plan should address each of the core missions of the academic health center: teaching, research, service, and patient care;

 - Conduct on-going assessment and evaluation of the department’s success in the core mission components; proactively address and ameliorate any issues based on those assessments.